organic-rust/lidarr-deemix/README.md

 - Adds deemix release into musicbrainz release group where possible so both can be visible to Lidarr
 - Improved handling and matching of release titles
 - Re-implemented live album detection based on track tags
+- Artists tagged with mb_only will not have deemix results returned that are not also on musicbrainz.
+Useful when there's multiple artists with the same name

 ---
 <div align="center">